Please print this if possible and carry with you on Gometra.

 l) Lyme disease.
 There is incidence in Highlands, state of knowledge and guidance are not perfect.
 Consider wearing slippery trousers tucked into socks, brush down after being in long vegetation.
 Check self and children for ticks, if you get a tick remove promptly, look out for symptoms (bullseye rash, fever), and contact GP if concerned.

 NHS information at http://www.hps.scot.nhs.uk/giz/lymedisease.aspx and http://www.nhs.uk/conditions/Lyme-disease/Pages/Introduction.aspx.

 m) Water quality, absence of running water.
 We have fitted chlorinating plant so as to comply with EU water directive.
-Residents can choose whether to deploy this or not.
-Water supply regularly fails during summer months.
-Environmental Health officer has not yet attended to approve installation due to Gometra’s remoteness.
-We recommend boiling water.
+Water supply often dries up during summer months.

 o) Falls, steep stairs and steps.
 There are numerous natural cliffs and drops throughout the island.
 These are natural hazards which one would expect to find on an island like Gometra, and it would be near impossible to protect them.
 There are also man-made drops along the ha-ha and ramp in front of Gometra house, the stone stairs to upper floor of Steading, and steep stairs to the attic in one of the cottages.
 The walled garden of Gometra House is unsound and should be strictly avoided.

 Potential hazards : We no longer use a plunge dip but use pour-on preparations.
 These are toxic and need care in their handling and application, which should only be by licensed and trained stockman.
 Protective clothing should be worn by anyone at risk of coming into contact with treated animals.

 q) E. Coli.
 Please see http://www.scotland.gov.uk/Resource/Doc/37428/0012529.pdf